Indiana manufacturer sees more imports from China as Trump promises tariffs

 “Instead of using a broad brush, be a little more scalpel-like in what they do to pinpoint where it makes sense instead of just attacking everything,” Nelson said.

-Tariff increases imposed on President Trump’s first day in office could affect retail prices as soon as early Spring.
-The NRF estimates Trump’s tariff proposals could cost Americans $78 billion.
+Tariff increases imposed on Trump’s first day in office could affect retail prices as soon as early spring.
+The National Retail Federation estimates Trump’s tariff proposals could cost Americans $78 billion.